 The dietary and the task in casual wards set the vagrant apart from the regular workhouse inmates, and were the twin pillars of deterrent policy, yet here the theory and the practice diverged.
-In 1882 the Local Government Board recommended a dietary for vagrants: eight ounces of bread and one pint of gruel or broth for breakfast and supper; eight ounces of bread and 11⁄2 ounces of cheese (or six ounces of bread and one pint of soup) for dinner on the day of detention.33 This compared unfavourably even with the diet of the able-bodied workhouse inmate: and elderly vagrants received far less than elderly inmates.
-The diet of workhouse inmates was glutinous and unwholesome, but vagrants had even more monotonous fare: many guardians gave less than the regulation diet, and in 1904 over half of them gave the vagrants only a piece of bread for breakfast and supper.34 day, and recommended the addition of margarine, cocoa and potatoes.
+In 1882 the Local Government Board recommended a dietary for vagrants: eight ounces of bread and one pint of gruel or broth for breakfast and supper; eight ounces of bread and $1\frac{1}{2}$ ounces of cheese (or six ounces of bread and one pint of soup) for dinner on the day of detention.
+This compared unfavourably even with the diet of the able-bodied workhouse inmate: and elderly vagrants received far less than elderly inmates.
+The diet of workhouse inmates was glutinous and unwholesome, but vagrants had even more monotonous fare: many guardians gave less than the regulation diet, and in 1904 over half of them gave the vagrants only a piece of bread for breakfast and supper.

+The 1904 Committee was influenced by Dr T.B.
+Hopkins, who did not think the regulation diet adequate either for stonebreaking or for walking 10-12 miles a day, and recommended the addition of margarine, cocoa and potatoes.
 The Local Government Board, however, did not change its regulations until 1914, when it proposed a diet of 'the minimum nutriment necessary for physical health', composed of food which was easy to store and took little preparation.
 The vagrant was now allowed an ounce of margarine and a pint of shell cocoa with his bread for breakfast and supper-shell cocoa being an infusion of cocoa husks with little nutritive value.
-For dinner he could have an extra half ounce of cheese, and four ounces of potatoes, with salt.35 The Board also accepted that the vagrant could be given food for a midday meal on discharge from the casual ward, as a precaution against begging.
+For dinner he could have an extra half ounce of cheese, and four ounces of potatoes, with salt.
+The Board also accepted that the vagrant could be given food for a midday meal on discharge from the casual ward, as a precaution against begging.
 The new dietaries for the able-bodied inmates included meat or fish on five days of the week, while in 1920 the Ministry of Health relinquished control over the details of local workhouse diets for regular inmates.
 The diet of vagrants, however, remained under central control lest local variations should encourage vagrancy.